Midnight Club 3: Dub Edition: Soundtrack

 The following music can be found in Midnight Club 3: Dub Edition and the Remix soundtrack is also included.
-Musical artists found in the game include numerous Army of the Pharaohs members, The Game, Paul Wall, T.I., 50 Cent, Big Tymers, Mannie Fresh (Real Big), Fabolous, Bump J, Calyx, Deep Blue, Ash, Aztec Mystic, Jimmy Eat World, Kasabian, Marilyn Manson, The Explosion, Nine Inch Nails, Sean Paul, Pitbull, Lil Wayne, and other artists.
+Musical artists found in the game include numerous Army of the Pharaohs members, The Game, Paul Wall, T.I., 50 Cent, Big Tymers, Mannie Fresh, Fabolous, Bump J, Calyx, Deep Blue, Ash, Aztec Mystic, Jimmy Eat World, Kasabian, Marilyn Manson, The Explosion, Nine Inch Nails, Sean Paul, Pitbull, Lil Wayne, and other artists.
 The soundtrack consisted of 99 tracks.
 The Remixs soundtrack consisted of 25 extra tracks; 124 tracks altogether.
 A large number of Detroit techno artists are also featured on the soundtrack, reflecting the game's setting.

 Reception

 The PlayStation 2 and Xbox versions of Midnight Club 3: Dub Edition received "favorable" reviews, while the PSP version received "average" reviews, according to the review aggregation website Metacritic.

 The game has sold at least 1.1 million copies worldwide on the PS2 version, and 3.64 million copies worldwide on the PSP version.
 The PlayStation Portable release received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.